seanpmaxwell/overnight/README.md

 long, random string (mine is 80 characters) and the rules for setting OVERNIGHTJWTEXP are the same as setting the expiration time for the _jsonwebtoken_ library.
 The rules are:

-> examples: 60, "2 days", "10h", "7d".
-A numeric value is interpreted as a seconds count.
+> Examples: "2 days", "10h", "7d".
 If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").

 <br>